 It is a very technical book, but there is broad interest in philosophical theories in

 transitional countries like Iran, Afghanistan, and Tazikstan, because these theories have significant political and social implications.
-Many of the classes I teach here at Moravian College I also teach online to international students but the implications are different.
+Many of the classes I teach here at Moravian University I also teach online to international students but the implications are different.
 American students have a curiosity, maybe they want to pursue a profession in philosophy, but it may not affect them directly.
 When I offer the same class to my non-American audience, it can change their lives.

 IM: Looking back to your previous work on gay and lesbian rights, you ignited a significant dialog in the Middle East.

 AN: When I came to the United States in 1999, one of the things that caught my attention was the dialog over gay and lesbian rights, which is absolutely forbidden in the Middle East.
 So I very, very cautiously tried to open the door to this conversation.

 In 2004, I wrote my first article on the subject, approaching it from a moral perspective.
 There is a long history in the Middle East of condemning homosexuality as an abomination.
 My article was a philosophical one—if you discriminate against a group of people you must have a morally sufficient reason for it.
 If there is not a morally significant reason then discrimination is unjust and justice requires you to change your legal, political, and social structure to accommodate the rights of homosexuals.
 I asked, how can a religion that is deeply committed to the principle of justice discriminate against this group of people?